-This Statement of Incompatible Activities is intended to guide officers and employees of the San Francisco Department of Children, Youth and Their Families ("Department") about the kinds of activities that are incompatible with their public duties and therefore prohibited.
-For the purposes of this Statement, and except where otherwise provided, "officer" shall mean the executive director ("director") and "employee" shall mean all employees of the Department.
+This Statement of Incompatible Activities is intended to guide officers and employees of the Department of Early Childhood ("Department") and the Children and Families Commission ("Commission") about the kinds of activities that are incompatible with their public duties and therefore prohibited.
+For the purposes of this Statement, and except where otherwise provided, "officer" shall mean the executive director ("director") and a member of the Children and Families Commission; and "employee" shall mean all employees of the Department.